 - Etiology: associated with a number of risk factors

 - Immaturity of the basal lamina and lack of astrocytic glial fibrillary acidic protein within the germinal matrix leads to abnormal cerebral autoregulation.

 - Alterations in an infant's blood pressure (e.g., during birth, intubation) → failure of cerebral autoregulation to compensate for the change in blood pressure → rupture of and bleeding from vessels in the germinal matrix → rupture of ependyma → blood flows into the ventricles

-- Usually occurs within the first days of life
+- Usually occurs within the first days of life (up to day 5)

 - Most infants are asymptomatic, but saltatory (for several days) or, more rarely, catastrophic (over minutes to hours) courses are also possible.

 - Lethargy, hypotonia, irregular respirations, seizures, bulging anterior fontanelle

 - Cranial nerve abnormalities (e.g., pupils react sluggishly to light) and changes in eye movement (e.g., roving eye movements)